- About Us

 Many of the same politicians who bemoan the consistent decline in the number of dairy farms, have no problem with imposing new regulations that will only hasten the decline.
 These regulations touch farms of all sizes.
 Complying with ever-changing permit and other requirements imposed by all levels of government can be a confusing and expensive experience for dairy farmers.
 DBA works towards providing permitting processes, environmental reviews, and compliance standards that are clearer and more predictable for our farmers.
 Where possible, they need to have the flexibility to adapt and expand as their business needs dictate.
 Our team helps ensure local ordinances and state regulations are scientifically sound and take current technology and practicality into account.

-Solid and well-maintained infrastructure is crucial to keeping Wisconsin’s dairy industry strong.
+Solid and well-maintained infrastructure is crucial to keeping Wisconsin’s dairy community strong.
 Dairy farmers depend on town, county, and state roadways to ship their milk to their processor and for the processor to get the dairy product out on grocers’ shelves.
 Farmers are also dependent on these roadways to transport their equipment that is essential to plant, grow, and harvest the crops used to feed their animals.
 The rural roadways where many of the state’s dairy farms are located on are deteriorating with time and cannot handle modern farm equipment’s size.
 These roadways often either need significant maintenance or to be totally replaced.
 Wisconsin needs a sound and sustainable way to fund future road projects, and our transportation priorities must always include rural roads.

 Wisconsinites deserve an abundant, nutritious, and safe supply of dairy products.
 Modern dairy farming and processing allows our farmers to ensure their products’ safety from farm to table.
 Consumers need and will continue to depend on our dairy community’s farming and processing techniques to give them a safe and reliable milk supply to fulfil their family’s nutritional needs.
 DBA opposes the sale of raw milk because of the significant health risks associated with it.
 The dairy community cannot afford being associated with the illnesses that can be caused by drinking unpasteurized milk.
 It will hurt all us, not just the lone farmer that sold it.